Marievil10/Mozzeno/README.md

 - Close-button: closes the popup and ends the process

 > [!NOTE]
+> The window is completely optional.
+No functionality of the main.py-file rests on the window.
+>
-> For the "full experience", run the popup_button.py file instead of the main.py-file.
+> For the "full experience", run the popup_button.py-file instead of the main.py-file.

 ## Next steps
-A feature I would like to add is the monitoring of the folder in which the csvfiles get saved, and an automatic triggering of the popup window to start the process.
+A feature I would like to add is the monitoring of the folder in which the csv-files get saved, and an automatic triggering of the popup window to start the process.